Today, you’re going to learn how to forgive someone who isn’t sorry using 9-step guide that will help you free yourself from the past.

 The second type of forgiveness is called “bilateral forgiveness”.
 It is interpersonal and conditional, given in exchange for an apology.

-Forgiving Someone Who Isn’t Sorry In 9 Steps
+How To Forgive Someone Who Isn’t Sorry In 9 Steps?

 Step 1.
 Do a Forgiveness Inventory

 Examine different areas of your life and make a list of all the people you need to forgive (parents, siblings, other family members, friends, former partners, coworkers, employers, government, etc) and the things you need to forgive them for.

 You may also include yourself in this list.

 Select one person from your list and describe your grievance in detail.
 Describe what happened and your thoughts and feelings about it.

 Be as honest as you can when expressing how you think of what happened and how it has caused you to suffer.
 Don’t censor yourself.

 We create a story about everything that happens in our lives.
 It’s our way to relate to the world and make sense of what we are experiencing.